-SIR JOHN A. MACDONALD Frontispiece
+LORD STRATHCONA AND MOUNT ROYAL Frontispiece

-From the painting by A. Dickson Patterson
+From a photograph by Lafayette

-RAILWAY MAP OF CANADA (In three sections) .
-Facing page 359
+RAILWAY MAP OF CANADA, 1912.
+(In three sections) Facing page 359

-THE FIRST STEAM RAILWAY TRAIN IN CANADA ON THE CHAMPLAIN AND ST LAWRENCE
+THE FIRST STEAM RAILWAY TRAIN IN CANADA

-RAILWAY, 1837 " 370
+ON THE CHAMPLAIN AND ST LAWRENCE RAILWAY, 1837 ,, 370

 From a print in the Château de Ramezay

 SIR SANDFORD FLEMING ,, 418

-From a photograph by Topley, Ottawa
+From a photograph by Topky, Ottawa

-SIR WILLIAM VAN HORNE 53 450
+SIR WILLIAM VAN HORNE ,, 450

-From a painting by Wyatt Eaton
+From the fainting by Wyatt Eaton

-WILLIAM HAMILTON MERRITT , 524
+WILLIAM HAMILTON MERRITT ,, 524

 From a contemporary photograph

 MAP OF THE GREAT LAKES SYSTEM OF SHIP-

-PING AND CANALS, 1912 ,, 538
+PING AND CANALS, 1912 " 53

-MAP OF CANADA'S OCEAN SHIPPING, 1912 ,, 590
+MAP OF CANADA'S OCEAN SHIPPING, 1912. ,, 599

-SIR SAMUEL CUNARD, BART " 596
+SIR SAMUEL CUNARD, BART . " 596

 From a contemporary photograph